Smart Home Guide

 • The ad-supported experience can feel pushy unless you disable suggestions

 If your home is packed with smart devices from different brands, Echo is the safest bet.
+According to Amazon, the Echo ecosystem now supports over 300,000 compatible devices as of 2026.
 We recommend the Amazon Echo (5th Gen) for its unmatched compatibility and solid audio.

 Google Nest Audio — Best Voice Assistant

 Google's Nest Audio doesn't get enough credit.
 The speaker itself sounds warm and full for its size, but the real star is Google Assistant.
-It handles natural language better than Alexa or Siri, making multi-step questions and follow-ups feel almost conversational.
+It handles natural language better than Alexa or Siri.
+Multi-step questions and follow-ups feel almost conversational.

 What it does well: